caracolazuldev/make-do/README.md

 # make-do

+WARNING: this README is out of date.
+I was getting overly creative with what to do with this library.
+Current recommendation is just use the include files individually in your Makefiles, especially mdo-config.mk and mdo-require.mk.
+I also recommend mdo-git.mk for projects that use multiple git repos, but it may not be flexible enough for how you lay out your project files.
+Feedback and patches welcome.

 A framework for Make build systems, adds utilities for configuration management and user input.
 Keep build tasks organized as modules and invoke them as targets.

 ## Shell commands